Robbertvermeulen/wordpress/README.md

 ### How to:

 1. Create a `docker-compose.yml` file using the above configuration.
-1. Enter `export COMPOSE_PROJECT_NAME=localhost` in to the command line and press enter.
+1. Type `COMPOSE_PROJECT_NAME=localhost` inside a file called `.env`.
 1. Run `docker-compose up -d`.
 1. Run `docker-compose logs -f wordpress` to view the Wordpress installation process.
 1. Once the installation is complete you can visit: `http://localhost:80` to see your new instance of Wordpress running.
-1. Stop your container by running `docker-compose down --volumes`.
+1. Stop your container by running `docker-compose down`.

-**Important** None of the variables for our `mysql` service will have any effect if you start the container with a data directory that already contains a database: any pre-existing database will always be left untouched on container startup.
+**Important**: None of the variables for our `mysql` service will have any effect if you start the container with a data directory that already contains a database: any pre-existing database will always be left untouched on container startup.
 Therefore, if you make a mistake, please make sure that you remove the `mysql` volume first before restarting your container:

 `docker volume rm <project_directory_name>_mysql`

-**Important** We are using `COMPOSE_PROJECT_NAME` as a variable inside our `docker-compose.yml` file to prevent us from needing to update the name of the project for every option.
-For this example we have simple created a temporary variable inside our shell, however, it is also possible to add the value to a `.env` file.
+**Important**: We are using `COMPOSE_PROJECT_NAME` as a variable inside our `docker-compose.yml` file to prevent us from needing to update the name of the project for every option.
+For this example we have simply created a file called `.env`, however, there are a number of ways to include this variable.
+Please see "[Environment variables in Compose](https://docs.docker.com/compose/environment-variables/)" for more information.

 ---